Share

 Sayulita town square Cora indians and their art, Sayulita beach and some of the beach boys & surfers

-junior mexican surf champs sayulita competition - oscar and friends johann and adan hernandez in sayulita surf competition the longboard show goes on
+junior mexican champs - oscar and friends johann and adan hernandez in the competition sayulita surfer longboard show goes on

-Junior mexican surf champs in the Sayulita 2006 competition, long board show
+Two photos of junior mexican surf champs in the 2006 competition; long board show

 sayulita beach restaurant el Camaron